Loss to Liverpool must not define season - Rashford

 "The result is the result, and we can't see past that!
 We must not let it define our season.
 We have to trust the process and stick together."

-The loss was United's heaviest Premier League defeat and their worst result against Liverpool.
+The loss equalled United's heaviest defeat and is their worst result against Liverpool.

-The result also equalled the heaviest defeat in the club's history, their three previous losses by seven goals coming against Blackburn Rovers in 1926, Aston Villa in 1930 and Wolverhampton Wanderers in 1931.
+Their three previous losses by seven goals came against Blackburn Rovers in 1926, Aston Villa in 1930 and Wolverhampton Wanderers in 1931.

 England international Rashford was not the only player to reflect on the match with goalkeeper David de Gea describing the result as "disastrous".